Jewish prayer: Kabbalistic view

 Kabbalah (esoteric Jewish mysticism) uses a series of kavanot, directions of intent, to specify the path the prayer ascends in the dialogue with God, to increase its chances of being answered favorably.
 Kabbalism ascribes a higher meaning to the purpose of prayer, which is no less than affecting the very fabric of reality itself, restructuring and repairing the universe in a real fashion.
 In this view, every word of every prayer, and indeed, even every letter of every word, has a precise meaning and a precise effect.
 Prayers thus literally affect the mystical forces of the universe, and repair the fabric of creation.

 This approach has been taken by the Chassidei Ashkenaz (German pietists of the Middle-Ages), the Zohar, the Arizal's Kabbalist tradition, the Ramchal, most of Hassidism, the Vilna Gaon and Jacob Emden.

 Hassidism, although incorporating the kabbalistic worldview and its corresponding kavanot, also emphasized straightforward sincerity and depth of emotional engagement in prayer.
 The Baal Shem Tov's great-grandson, Rebbe Nachman of Breslov, particularly emphasized speaking to God in one's own words, which he called Hitbodedut (self-seclusion) and advised setting aside an hour to do this every day.

-Chabad-Lubavitch developed a distinctive approach to prayer that diverged from prevailing Hasidic norms by prioritizing contemplative intellect hitbonenut over spontaneous emotional fervor.
-Rooted in the teachings of Shneur Zalman of Liadi, this method emphasized sustained meditation on divine unity as a necessary precursor to meaningful supplication.
-Rather than viewing prayer as primarily expressive, Chabad redefined it as a disciplined internal practice, wherein intellectual grasp of mystical principles evokes authentic emotional response.
-This innovation is codified in the Tanya and operationalized through the Siddur Im Dach, which interweaves liturgy with Hasidic discourse to structure inner focus.
-The movement further distinguished itself by articulating dual meditative pathways—the “long way” of rational contemplation and the “short way” of faith-based intensity—both aimed at producing kavanah (intention) rooted in cognitive awareness.